Using the Six Human Needs to Retain Top Sales Talent

 Behaviors That Negatively Affect Productivity and Retention

 Sales leaders must be aware of how their behavior affects each of the Six Human Needs.
 Leaders can unintentionally hurt performance simply through inconsistency, lack of communication, or poor follow-through.
-Below are examples of behavior that damages each need.

 Certainty

-• Feedback is infrequent or non-existent
+• Infrequent or non-existent feedback

-• Leaders blame others for problems
+• Blaming others for team problems

-• Decisions change without explanation
+• Unpredictable behavior or decisions that change without explanation

 Variety